What is the Tenant Protection Act

 - Where a city or county agency requires the unit to be vacated due to uninhabitable conditions.

 - Intent to demolish or substantially remodel a unit.
 “Substantially remodel” means the replacement or substantial modification of any structural, electrical, plumbing or mechanical system that requires a permit, or the abatement of hazardous material, including lead, mold or asbestos that cannot be reasonably accomplished in a safe manner with the tenant in the unit and that requires the tenant to vacate for more than thirty days.
 Cosmetic improvements alone, including painting, decorating, and minor repairs, do not qualify, nor does any work that can be done safely with the tenant in the unit.
+[Until June 30, 2021, the demolition or substantial remodel must be for the purpose of complying with health and safety laws or regulations.]

 Protections Against Unfair Rent Increases